ethereum-optimism/community-hub/src/docs/protocol/protocol.md

 Opcodes which are not yet assigned in the EVM are also disallowed.

 ### [`OVM_StateManager`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/execution/OVM_StateManager.sol)
 The State Manager contract holds all storage values for contracts in the OVM.
 It can only be written to by the Execution Manager and State Transitioner.
-It runs on L1 during the setup and execution of a fraud proof.
+It runs on L1 during the setup and execution of a challenge.
 The same logic runs on L2, but has been implemented as a precompile in the L2 go-ethereum client.

 ### [`OVM_StateManagerFactory`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/execution/OVM_StateManagerFactory.sol)
-The State Manager Factory is called by a State Transitioner's init code, to create a new State Manager for use in the Fraud Verification process.
+The State Manager Factory is called by a State Transitioner's init code, to create a new State Manager for use in the challenge process.

 ## Bridge Contracts